 By the way, Polaris is famous for more reasons than one.
 It’s famous for hardly moving while the other stars wheel around it.
 And it’s famous for marking the end of the Little Dipper‘s handle.
 The Little Dipper is tougher to spot in the night sky than the Big Dipper.
 But if you use the Big Dipper’s pointer stars to locate Polaris, you’ll be one step closer to seeing the Little Dipper.

-But our present Polaris is a good North Star because it’s the sky’s 50th brightest star.
+But Polaris is a good North Star because it’s the sky’s 48th brightest star.
 So it’s noticeable in the sky.
 It served well as the North Star, for example, when the Europeans first sailed across the Atlantic over five centuries ago.

 And Polaris will continue its reign as the North Star for many centuries to come.
 It will align most closely with the north celestial pole – the point in the sky directly above Earth’s north rotational axis – on March 24, 2100.
-The computational wizard Jean Meeus figures Polaris will be 27′ 09” (0.4525o) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth).
+The computational wizard Jean Meeus figures Polaris will be 27′ 09″ (0.4525 degrees) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth).

 Meanwhile, there is no visible star marking the celestial pole in the Southern Hemisphere.
 What’s more, the Southern Hemisphere won’t see a pole star appreciably close to the south celestial pole for another 2,000 years.

 At one time in human history, people literally depended on their lucky stars for their lives and livelihood.
 Luckily, they could trust the Big Dipper and the North Star to guide them.
 People could sail the seas and cross the trackless deserts without getting lost.
-When slavery existed in the United States, slaves counted on the Big Dipper (which they called the Drinking Gourd) to show them the North Star, lighting their way to the free states and Canada.
+When slavery existed in the United States, people escaping slavery counted on the Big Dipper to show them the North Star, lighting their way to the free states and Canada.